Greek food and wines

 Small cheese pies, usually made of feta or kasseri cheese.

-Mix of roast potatoes, eggplants, onions, garlic, tomato sauce and olive oil.
+A mix of roast potatoes, eggplants, onions, garlic, tomato sauce, and olive oil.

 Grape leaves filled with rice and onions and sometimes minced beef.